 I still practice three days a week, but I've purchased some of my time off and I will always practice anesthesia to some extent.
 I love it and I still love it.
 But that ability to become a group three physician, a self-determined physician, and take back your autonomy to take back the sense of belonging that community that we all need as human beings because we're tribal creatures whether we like it or not.

-And then that sense of perceived competence and that story that we tell ourselves when we have that medical malpractice case or we have the bad online patient review, or we get the bad outcome or criticism from administrators — we get to interpret and think about how we view those things and what it means about who we are as doctors.
+And then that sense of perceived competence and that story that we tell ourselves when we have that medical malpractice case or we have the bad online patient review, or we get the

 And so, those are the ABCs of self-determination; autonomy, belonging, and competence.